andrewcccc/andrewcccc.github.io/projects.md

 **Background:**

 - Asthma and chronic obstructive pulmonary disease (COPD) are highly prevalent chronic respiratory diseases worldwide and in Canada.
-Asthma is a common and chronic inflammatory disorder of the airways.This inflammation causes recurrent episodes of coughing, wheezing, breathlessness, and chest tightness.
-COPD is a heterogeneous lung condition characterized by chronic respiratory symptoms (dyspnea, cough, sputum production and/or exacerbations) due to abnormalities of the airways (bronchitis, bronchiolitis) and/or alveoli (emphysema) that cause persistent, often progressive, airflow obstruction.
+Asthma is a chronic inflammatory disorder of the airway that causes recurrent episodes of coughing, wheezing, breathlessness, and chest tightness.
+COPD is a lung condition characterized by chronic respiratory symptoms (dyspnea, cough, sputum production and/or exacerbations) due to abnormalities of the airways (bronchitis, bronchiolitis) and/or alveoli that cause persistent, often progressive, airflow obstruction.

 - Despite the availability of telemonitoring methods, adequate symptom control in asthma and COPD remains a challenge due to the unpredictable nature of exacerbations and nighttime awakenings, which can lead to increased hospitalizations, healthcare costs and mortality.